kyhomelab/kyhomelab.github.io/_posts/2024-03-18-More-About-Me-And-Creating-This-Website.md

 ### Currently i'm contracted out to [Venable LLP](https://www.venable.com/) and came on as a Senior Tier 1 analyst:
-* Honestly, there is so much that I do here its really hard to talk about `EVERYTHING` **What Drives Me:**
+* Honestly, there is so much that I do here its really hard to talk about `EVERYTHING`
+* Having this opportunity though, i've been able to get experience in an Enterprise setting and get a chance to see and use a lot of different applications and how things operate in an IT environment
+* Since I wear many hats, i've been able to use:<br>
+*Splunk*
+*Okta Verify*
+*Cherwell*
+*SCCM for remoting in*
+*Powershell for pulling Group Memberships*
+*
+**What Drives Me:**
 *
 * [Bullet point 2 related to your passion/profession]